-According To Source Meghan Markle “Practically Living” With Prince Harry
+Meghan Markle ‘Practically Living’ With Prince Harry?

 Express relayed words of Executive Producer Aaron Korsh on the subject, stating “Her father is going to say come work for me.’
 She’s got to decide: Is she going to stay at Pearson Specter [the Suits firm], or is she going to go work for her dad?”

-Since the news broke that Meghan was in fact dating the Prince, she has been the most popular topic of conversation regarding the Suits cast and season.
+Since the news broke that Meghan was, in fact, dating the Prince, she has been the most popular topic of conversation regarding the Suits cast and season.
 Her co-star Patrick Adams, who plays Rachel’s boyfriend, was married late last year and even though he and Markle are close friends, the beauty did not attend the wedding for fear of stealing attention away from the bride.
 Patrick Adams was sure to state how fitting Meghan is for the role of partner to a royal, noting that if anyone can handle the media circus and scrutiny that comes with the role, it’s Meghan.

 EXCLUSIVE: Prince Harry spotted on sweet date with girlfriend Meghan Markle https://t.co/vjfHigNUy6 pic.twitter.com/6FuhfMWP8U